CorgiDev/animalDex/README.md

 8. Using cd commands navigate to the root folder of the program.
 9. Type 'npm install' in your command line program so it will install the dependencies for the program.
 10. Type 'node app' to start the program running.
 See 'Notes' section if you expreience issues loading the app here.
-11. Navigate to 'localhost:4242' in a browser window.
+11. Navigate to [http://localhost:4242](http://localhost:4242) in a browser window.
 You should now be at the home page of the program.
-See 'Notes' section if you have issues loading this in Chrome.
+See 'Notes' section if you have issues loading this in a particular browser.

 ## Built With
 * [JavaScript](https://www.javascript.com/learn/strings) - The programming language meant to be at the focus of this project.